MockingbirdME/flax-rpg/server/documentation/Hits_&_Damage.md

 * Mortal wound - the character takes a number of wounds equal to their max wounds

 #### Effects of being wounded
-Each time a character suffers a wound reduce their max defense, and max stamina, and max willpower by one; additionally, characters suffer progressively sever conditions depending on how badly wounded they are:
+Each time a character suffers a wound reduce their max defense, max stamina, and max willpower by one; additionally, characters suffer progressively sever conditions depending on how badly wounded they are:
 * **Wounded, Lightly -** A character who has suffered at least one wound is light wounded.
 * **Wounded, Severely -** A character who has suffered at least half their *max wounds* is severely wounded.
 * **Wounded, Mortally -** A character has suffered a number of wounds equal to their *max wounds* is mortally wounded.